glennjones/hapi-workshop/code/shared-code/hapi-mongodb/readme.md

 # About

-This is an example showing the use of the [hapi-mongodb](https://github.com/Marsup/hapi-mongodb) plugin to share a MongoDB connection across the whole HAPI server.
+This is an example showing the use of the [hapi-mongodb](https://github.com/Marsup/hapi-mongodb) plugin to share a MongoDB connection across a HAPI server.